 6. No Texting and Driving.
 Ever.

-around the country.
+Now that we know about the perils of texting and driving, coupled with the number of apps and services to eliminate the need, there’s really no excuse for us anymore.
+Also, it’s increasingly illegal around the country.
 Check out apps like Textecution which literally disables your phone at a certain speed, or the Parrot MINIKIT which manages your phone hands-free, including allowing you to reject calls with a voice command.

 7. Recycle or Trade in Gadgets

 I realized that if I just went through some of our drawers and got rid of the old cameras, AC adaptors that plug into nothing that I can think of, and cell phones circa 1995, we’d not only make more room, we could even make a little money.
 We’ve featured 5 easy ways to recycle or donate your tech, 4 things to do with an old iPad (should you be the lucky owner of a new one!), tech buyback websites, and info on Apple’s recycling program or Target’s Trade-in Program which you can apply on the spot towards a gift card.

-7. Print a Few of Those Photos
+8. Print a Few of Those Photos

 Sometimes I feel like stockpiling 8 million digital photos on my computer is like the miser who just sits around counting his money without spending it.
 Take a

 little time to print your favorite photos to hang them, stick them in albums, or send to relatives who will love them.
 Or turn them into photo books – a search on our site yields tons of beautiful and easy options.

 We’re not alarmist around here, but if you want to take the better safe than sorry approach, we have some great tips for avoiding cell phone radiation.
 It can be as simple as dialing through the speaker phone, using a good Bluetooth headset (still love my Jabra Stone), or investing in a Pong phone case.

 10. Less Email, More Video

 There isn’t a doting grandparent, cousin, uncle or godparent in the world who won’t be excited for more face time (so to speak) with the kids.
 While Skype (above) is the most popular option for video chat, we’ve got 5 video chat options so you can find the one that’s right for you.

-10. Unplug More
+11. Unplug More